 All water companies in England and Wales have schemes which allow customers to register for free additional support so that – whatever their circumstances – they have appropriate access to water and sewerage services.

-If water supplies are interrupted during icy or snowy conditions, not everyone is unable to leave home to get to a water company’s bottled water collection point, or to carry bottles of water home.
+If water supplies are interrupted during icy or snowy conditions, not everyone is able to leave home to get to a water company’s bottled water collection point, or to carry bottles of water home.
 By signing up to your water company’s Priority Services Register you can ask for bottled water to be delivered to your door.
 That’s just one of a number of additional free services you can access through these schemes – our information note can tell you more.

 WaterSafe – to find your nearest accredited plumbing business.